mlopstapus/PainChain/README.md

 **Unified Change Management & Incident Investigation**

-PainChain aggregates changes across your infrastructure—deployments, code commits, CI/CD pipelines, and infrastructure updates—into a single timeline.
+PainChain aggregates changes across your platform—deployments, code commits, CI/CD pipelines, and infrastructure updates—into a single timeline.
 When production breaks, trace back through the chain of changes to find the root cause fast.

 ## What is PainChain?